 Brenda Laird has been working at Emmanuel since 1986.
 Though her job title has changed from Church Secretary to Executive Assistant, her main role is to serve the church family and pastoral staff in the area of administration and information.
 Her passion for people has always been her motivation for working in the church office.

-Brenda is married to her high school sweetheart, Phil and has a son and daughter-in-law and a daughter and son-in-law and is enjoying her new role as Nana to her six grandchildren.
+Brenda is married to her high school sweetheart, Phil and they have two married children.
+She is enjoying her role as Nana to her six grandchildren.

 Dan Miller has been working at Emmanuel as our Custodian and Maintenance personnel since 2004.
 Dan and his wife, Sue, love sailing and motorcycling in the warm months.
 We are thankful for Dan’s dedication to keeping the church clean and maintained!